EtymoIO/EvolvingGraphs.jl/doc/index.rst

 EvolvingGraphs: Dynamic Graph Analysis in Julia
 ===============================================

+Many network problems are time dependent.
+For example, the problem of modelling information flow through a network, studying the spread of diseases through a population, or understanding the correlated neural activity in response to a functional task.
+We call such network **Evolving Graph**.

-Many real applications generate time ordered sequences of networks such as communication in distributed network and epidemiology. *EvolvingGraph.jl* is a Julia package that provides data types and algorithms for working with evolving graphs.
+*EvolvingGraph.jl* is a Julia package that provides data types and algorithms for working with evolving graphs.

 .. toctree::
    :maxdepth: 2